Press Release: Taiwan Business Day attracts high level audience

-Since 2012, Taiwan Business Day in the Netherlands is greatly supported SMEA, CBIA, TBIA, South Region Incubation Alliance, ITRI, III in Taiwan, as well as DIA, KvK, NCH, several cities in the Netherlands, etc.
+Since 2012, Taiwan Business Day in the Netherlands is greatly supported SMEA, CBIA, TBIA, South Region Incubation Alliance, ITRI, III in Taiwan, as well as DIA, KvK, NCH, several cities in the Netherlands.

 Taiwan Business Day creates the opportunities for Dutch and European business people to learn the business ecosystem and innovation of Taiwan, before they actually travel to Taiwan.
-The companies in Taiwan can also showcase their technology, products and services in the Netherlands.
+Entrepreneurs from Taiwan can showcase their technology, products and services in the Netherlands.
 Living Lab and test bed opportunities are very valuable for companies to test and validate their concept for successful market access.

 Delegation from Taichung, second city of Taiwan

-Taichung City delegation, is the first Taiwanese city government to participate in Taiwan Business Day in the Netherlands.
+Taichung City delegation, is the first Taiwanese city government to participate in the seminar in the Netherlands.

 Recently, innovative entrepreneurship has become one of the most important developments worldwide.
 The municipal government of Taiwan, then, succeeds years of cooperative groundwork established in Europe by SMEA to effectively expand Taiwan’s cooperative network, and build a bridge to international markets.
 Therefore, the 2016 Taiwan Business Day is the fruitful result between the strong bond of Utrecht City and Taiwan.

 Not only is Taiwan Business Day purposed to strengthen the industrial relationship between Netherlands and Taiwan, but also utilize the foundation of prior Taiwan Business Day to continue the collision of two to bring out innovative solutions.

 This year, we have had the pleasure to welcome officers from Taichung City Government, and experts from industry to share their valuable inputs with us.